1Mike1/Hyprland/README.md

-# All the thems i took from prasanthrangan
+# All the themes i took from prasanthrangan
 > **Note**
 >
 > thanks to prasanthrangan's work and Senshi111, I am using the same script and themes for Ubuntu setup.
-Added all required libraries for Ubuntu  so that they could work in Ubuntu 23.04
+Added all required libraries for Ubuntu  so that they could work in Ubuntu 23.04.<br>
 >[prasanthrangan github page](https://github.com/prasanthrangan/hyprdots)
 >[Senshi111 github page](https://github.com/Senshi111/debian-hyprland-hyprdots)